Capital-Regional-District/projects/.github/ISSUE_TEMPLATE/project-task.md

 ---
 #Privacy of Information and Protection
-“Your opinion is your personal information.
-Please do not include any information which identifies you or others in your response.”
+Your opinion is your personal information.
+Please do not include any information which identifies you or others in your response.

 #Description: